brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 After all, you know the features, you know the tricky bits, and you know a good range of input parameters that can verify your code works as expected.

-Sure, high-quality QA Engineers will probably still be able to imagine more testing scenarios than you can -- but the value-add you can bring to the table should not be understated.
+Sure, high quality QA Engineers are likely imagine more testing scenarios than you can -- but the value-add you can bring to the table should not be understated.

 The advantages of developers writing some of the tests normally done by QA
 include: